braedongough/typescript-workshop/README.md

 After the workshop, I would love if you could take 5 minutes to answer a few questions so I can learn how to improve this workshop in the future:

 [Typescript Workshop Feedback Form](https://forms.gle/kNuP8dwPfW2R5BKF6)

-## TODOs for refactor

--   add branch protections
--   create protected branch for TS version of app.
-Main branch will have the JS version
--   Create new feedback form for every workshop